cloudaccel/cloudaccel.github.io/README.md

 ### Awards

-#### NTUA student Dimitris Danopoulos won the 2nd prize on Adaptive Computing Developer Contest!
+#### NTUA student Dimitris Danopoulos won the 2nd prize on Adaptive Computing Developer Contest for his work on CloudAccel!

 [Covid4HPC - A fast and accurate solution for Covid detection](https://www.hackster.io/dimdanopoulos/covid4hpc-a-fast-and-accurate-solution-for-covid-detection-bfca97)
 Detecting Covid-19 from X-Ray images using CNNs on cloud FPGA